-Erika Matsunami *1963 in Hiroshima, Japan, lives and works in Berlin, Germany (Pernanent residency in Germany since 2005).
-She is a visual artist and artistic researcher creating transdisciplinary works and projects in a wide spectrum of media.
-She graduated with a degree in fine arts, liberal arts, KAW – Aesthetic education / art and cultural studies / Institute for Art in Context at the Berlin University of the Arts, Germany, in 1997.
-Postgraduate professional education: 2009–2010 and 2011–2012 study of music, UNI.K l Studio für Klangkunst und Klangforschung, guest auditor under honorary professor Dr. Martin Supper, Berlin University of the Arts.
+Erika Matsunami *1963 in Hiroshima, Japan, lives and works in Berlin, Germany (Permanent Residence Title since 2005).
+I am a transmedia artist in cross-disciplinary and transdisciplinary (My profession is a visual artist and sound composer, as well as a choreographer.), and an artistic researcher.
+I graduated from the Faculty of Fine arts in liberal arts at the KAW – Aesthetic education/art and cultural studies / Institute for Art in Context at the Berlin University of the Arts in Germany in 1997.
+Her professional education from 2009–2010 and 2011–2012 (2012/13), she researched as a guest auditor under the honorary professor Dr Martin Supper in the Faculty of Music, at the Berlin University of the Arts.

-She transforms autobiographical experiences and motives from her social environment into an artistic context and creates projects with different mediums.
-Her works comprise a spectrum of both themes and media that spans from sculpture and photography by way of video (audiovisual) and performance art all the way to mixed-media installations.
-Her auditory work in the installation is a kind of secondary space and time which is not synchronized, and that is probably topologically manifold toward visual space.
+I transform autobiographical experiences and motives from her social environment into an artistic context and create projects with different mediums.
+My works comprise a spectrum of both themes and media that spans from sculpture and photography by way of video (audiovisual) and performance art all the way to mixed-media installations.
+My auditory work in the installation is a kind of secondary space and time that is not synchronized, and that is probably a topologically manifold in relation to the visual space.

 2019– IGBK (Internationale Gesellschaft der Bildenden Künste/International Association of Art)/UNESCO, Germany, membership: individual

 2016 – 2019 (at the end of March 2020) The International Dance Council CID, UNESCO, Paris, France, membership: individual

 2011– GEMA, Germany, Professional group: composer / Author